Register a death

 - Your name and address

-You will also need to take the following documents with you:
+You will need the following documents with you:

 - A medical certificate of the cause of death from the doctor and/or notification from the coroner (this is essential - a death cannot be registered without it)